-Form 10-k is a report that gives a comprehensive analysis of the company.
-It includes a detailed summary of company’s results, management discussions, and audited financial statements.
+Form 10-K is a report that gives a comprehensive analysis of the company.
+It includes a detailed summary of the company’s results, management discussions, and audited financial statements.
 Companies are required to submit this filing within 90 days after the end of their fiscal year.

 SEC Filings Form 10-Q

 Form 10-Q is an abbreviated version of form 10-K and contains a company’s results by quarter.
 Companies are required to submit the form within 45 days of the end of each of the three first quarters of their fiscal year.
 The filing outlines the company’s latest developments and its future plans.
 It contains unaudited financial statements, and the reports are less detailed than form 10-K.